Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 }

-This basic structure consists of rule blocks, where each block has a selector that points to a specific type of HTML element, and within the block, like a summary, the CSS selects the HTML elements and tells them how they should be displayed, there are a series of properties and values that define how those elements should be displayed.
+This basic structure consists of rule blocks, where each block has a selector that targets a specific type of HTML element, and inside the block, in summary, CSS selects the HTML elements and tells them how they should be displayed.
+There is a series of properties and values that define how those elements should appear.

 This is a basic structure, and complexity can increase depending on the number of styles and the organization of the project.
-In addition, comments and whitespace can be used to improve the readability and maintainability of the code.
+Additionally, comments and whitespace can be used to improve code readability and maintainability.

 In CSS (Cascading Style Sheets), selectors are patterns used to select and apply styles to specific elements in an HTML document.
-Selectors allow you to point to one or more HTML elements and define how those elements should be viewed.
+Selectors allow targeting one or multiple HTML elements and defining how those elements should be displayed.

 Types of Selectors